alexdangelo/travel/_posts/2020-04-03-palo-duro-canyon-texas.md

 The canyon is all red craggy walls of sandstone, eroded into both smooth and rough alien shapes.
 Some walls looked like [dobos cake](https://en.wikipedia.org/wiki/Dobos_torte) -- layer after layer of brown sandstone and then white jasper (we think).

 ![](https://www.alexdangelo.com/travel/assets/uploads/2020-04-03-palo-duro-canyon-rock-garden-pano.jpg)

+Two days later, went to [Caprock Canyon State Park](https://tpwd.texas.gov/state-parks/caprock-canyons).
+Actually we didn't.
+After getting completely ready to go, I double checked the park site.
+All Texas state parks closed the day to reduce people gathering due to coronavirus / COVID-19.
+So it goes.